 We often talk about failing fast within our posts and guest posts.

-The reason why is because it encourages growth and it ensures employees that they have the ability to learn from mistakes, rather than fear making them.
+The reason why is because it encourages personal growth and it ensures employees that they have the ability to learn from mistakes, rather than fear making them.

 10. Praise Your Employees!